31 Best Event Management Software in 2026

 1. vFairsvFairs logo

-vFairs is the top event management software, backed by multiple accolades, including being named a leader in the 2025 Gartner® Magic Quadrant™
+vFairs is the top event management software, backed by multiple accolades, including being named a leader in the 2026 Gartner® Magic Quadrant™ for the second consecutive year.

 It’s known for its customer-focused approach and consistently high ratings.
 On G2, over 1,700 users give it a 4.7/5 rating, praising its flexibility, customization, and excellent support.